calt0230sium/CellularAutomaton/README.md

 ### 2D cellular automaton :

 The 2d cellular automaton can't works like the Elementary one.
-Indeed, each cells pocess 8 neighbors instead of 2, so you need ``2^9`` bits to represent all the possible states for one cells.
+Indeed, each cells pocess 8 neighbors instead of 2, so you need ``2^9`` bits to represent all the possible states for one cell.
 So instead, I chose a more simple representation of the rule which describe the state of each cells depending the number of alive cells around.
 The rules are modelized by an array of length 8 representing the number of neighbors possible : each cell describe a life state (Dead, Alive or Born).
 The default rule set is the Game of life one :